chd-adversarial-nn/chd-adversarial-nn.github.io/development.md

 We utilized data from the [National Health and Nutrition Examination Survey (NHANES)](https://www.cdc.gov/nchs/nhanes/about/), a comprehensive survey conducted by the CDC's National Center for Health Statistics.
 Our data processing involved:

-- Accessing NHANES data via the public API, compiling information across multiple years (1999-2016).
+- Accessing NHANES data via the public API, compiling information across multiple years (1999-2016)
-- Addressing inconsistencies in variable naming conventions and data formatting across different survey periods.
+- Addressing inconsistencies in variable naming conventions and data formatting across different survey periods
-- Managing missing data; we chose to remove observations with many null values and impute mean value where reasonable, resulting in a final dataset of over 30,000 observations.
+- Managing missing data; we chose to remove observations with many null values and impute mean value where reasonable, resulting in a final dataset of over 30,000 observations
-- Selecting 35 key variables relevant to CHD prediction (see our [list of features](/project/features)).
+- Selecting 35 key variables relevant to CHD prediction (see our [list of features](/project/features))

 ## 3. Baseline Model Development